DmytroV95/online-book-store/README.md

 ### Explore Endpoints:

 Once you access the Swagger UI, you will be presented with a user-friendly interface.
 Here, you can explore a list of available API endpoints, including their descriptions and supported HTTP methods (e.g., GET, POST, PUT, DELETE).
-Swagger UI offers an interactive way to understand, test, and work with ***Online Book Store*** API.
+Swagger UI offers an interactive way to understand, test, and work with ***Book Treasure*** API.
 Take your time to explore the available endpoints and make test requests as needed.

 1. ***Select an Endpoint:***
    To get detailed information about a specific endpoint, click on it in the Swagger UI.
 This will expand the endpoint and display details such as request parameters, request body models (if applicable), and example responses.